apptainer/singularity-userdocs/mpi.rst

-The standard way to execute MPI applications with Singularity containers is to run the native `mpirun` command from the host, which will start Singularity containers and ultimately MPI ranks within the containers.
+The standard way to execute MPI applications with Singularity containers is to run the native ``mpirun`` command from the host, which will start Singularity containers and ultimately MPI ranks within the containers.

-Assuming your container with MPI and your application is already build, the `mpirun` command to start your application looks like:
+Assuming your container with MPI and your application is already build, the ``mpirun`` command to start your application looks like:

 .. code-block:: none

     $ mpirun -n <NUMBER_OF_RANKS> singularity exec <PATH/TO/MY/IMAGE> </PATH/TO/BINARY/WITHIN/CONTAINER>

-Practically, this command will start first a process instantiating `mpirun` and then Singularity containers on compute nodes.
+Practically, this command will first start a process instantiating ``mpirun`` and then Singularity containers on compute nodes.
 Finally, when the containers start, the MPI binary is executed.

 If your target system is setup with a batch system such as SLURM, a standard way to execute MPI applications is through a batch script.
-The following example illustrates how to do so with Slurm but can easily be adapted for all majour batch systems available.
+The following example illustrates how to do so with Slurm but can easily be adapted for all major batch systems available.
-The first step is to create a batch script.
-The following example describes a job that requests the number of nodes specified by the `NNODES` environment variable and a total number of MPI processes specified by the `NP` environment variable.

 .. code-block:: none